ketil-malde/kmx/README.md

 ## Distributed/parallel indexing

 If you are low on memory, you may want to split the indexing into, say, eight sequential processes.
-This is how:
+This is how you can do that:

     for x in {0..7}; do
        kmx count --filter-bits=3 --filter-value=$x input.fastq -o partial_index.$x